-This assessment of social issues and potential impacts has been prepared to assist Penrith City Council in its consideration of the application and to inform the development assessment (DA) process.
+This assessment of social issues and potential impacts has been prepared to assist Penrith City Council in its consideration of the proposals and to inform the assessment processes.

 This report provides an overview of the social issues and potential social impacts that may arise as a result of the proposed subdivision of the Eastern and Western Precincts and the proposed community and commercial uses within the Central Precinct of Fernhill Estate.
-From our previous work on an earlier proposal for this site, we understand that Penrith City Council is likely to be interested in the following potential social impacts / issues:
+From our previous work on earlier proposals for this site, we understand that Penrith City Council is likely to be interested in the following potential social impacts / issues: